Tennessee Blue Cross Blue Shield Stops Covering OxyContin In Effort To Fight Opioid Epidemic

-Oxycontin is the brand name for the drug oxycodone, which is believed to be at the center of the nationwide opioid epidemic, The Tennessean says.
+Oxycontin is the brand name for the drug oxycodone, which is believed to be at the center of the nationwide opioid epidemic, The Tennessean reports.
 Reports say that last year, 1,268 Tennesseans died from opioid overdoses, among 49,000 victims nationwide.
 Reportedly, Purdue Pharma has been the center of lawsuits filed by Tennessee which blame the company for pressuring doctors to over-prescribe the pain pills.
 As a result, a precedent for insurance companies to prefer “safer” medications is arising in the battle to reduce opioid overdoses nationwide.

 Two alternative medications, Xtampza and Morphabond, will instead be the go-to choices for BlueCross’s coverage starting in January.
 These two opioid drugs have been designed to deter abuse, due to the claim that they are more difficult to grind up for abuse.
 While cancer and hospice patients, as well as Medicare patients, will be exempt from the new drug restrictions, Obamacare patients insured by BlueCross will not be able to have the drug covered.